Environmental work so far

 Measuring and reducing energy use and carbon emissions

-- Route 2050 long-term plan for energy, carbon emissions and climate mitigation
+- Long-term plan for energy and carbon emissions reduction and climate mitigation

 - Climate Action Programme – Environmental Audits, Generic Building Solutions, Energy-saving Benchmarking